 Employers must apply for and receive a certification verifying the new hire is a member of a targeted group before they can claim the tax credit.
 After the required certification is secured, taxable employers claim the WOTC as a general business credit against their income taxes, and tax-exempt employers claim the WOTC against their payroll taxes.

-UPDATED for 2021: The Work Opportunity Tax Credit (WOTC) is authorized until December 31, 2025 (Section 113 of Division EE of P.L.
+WOTC is authorized until December 31, 2025 (Section 113 of Division EE of P.L.
 116-260 -- Consolidated Appropriations Act, 2021).

-Wounded Warrior Tax Credit
+Returning Heroes and Wounded Warrior Tax Credits

 PLEASE NOTE: Orion ICS, LLC, its affiliates and its employees are not in the business of providing tax or legal advice to any taxpayer.
 This content is for general information purposes only, and is not intended or written to be used without the advice of the taxpayer's independent tax advisor.
 Thank you for reading about tax credits for hiring veterans.